Transparency

 Supplementary insurance for alternative medicine can be taken out either as a standalone policy or as part of a broader supplementary health insurance package.
 The difference lies mainly in structure and comparability, not in the type of treatments covered.

 Integrated solutions are usually part of ambulatory supplementary insurance and bundle alternative medicine benefits with other outpatient services.
+These can range from dental insurance plans, private health insurance plans, and other options.
 As a result, coverage for alternative treatments represents only one component within a wider set of insured services.

 Standalone policies focus exclusively on alternative medicine.
 They are generally easier to compare, as benefits, limits, and costs relate to a single coverage area.
 Integrated tariffs require a broader assessment, as their pricing and benefits reflect multiple insured services rather than just alternative medicine.